-If you are interested in pursuing a PhD with me, please submit your application to our online application system.
+If you are interested in pursuing a PhD with me, please submit your application to our online application system and drop me an email.

 Current Research Areas and Interests